 If you want to effectively develop action plans for your team, you want to make sure they understand:

-- How their work, activities and goals align with the organizational strategy
+- How their work, activities and goals align with the strategic priorities of the organization

 - How their performance will be measured against the execution of the plan

 In other words, they need to understand how the organization is keeping score and what things they can do (or are expected to be doing) in order to make progress against the high-level organizational objectives.